Thumb, ring and little — VA Rating Criteria (38 CFR DC 5137)

 Secondary conditions caused or aggravated by Thumb, ring and little may be ratable under 38 CFR § 3.310.
 Veterans should work with a VSO or accredited claims agent to document the medical relationship.

-What evidence do I need to establish service connection for Thumb, ring and little?
+What evidence supports a higher rating for Thumb, ring and little?

 Get a Personalized Rating Analysis